Vietnam.vn - Nền tảng quảng bá Việt Nam

 New decree aims to improve school nutrition to tackle childhood obesity.

-Despite its reputation for its Mediterranean diet, Spain still faces the sixth highest obesity rate in the EU.
-Spain's consumer ministry has warned that more than 70% of drinks from vending machines in schools now exceed permitted levels of sugar and caffeine.
+Despite its reputation for the Mediterranean diet, Spain still faces the sixth highest obesity rate in the EU.
+Spain's Consumer Affairs Ministry has warned that more than 70% of drinks from vending machines in schools now exceed permitted levels of sugar and caffeine.

 According to The Guardian